ccianos/byterep/README.md

 # ByteRep

-This is a simple command-line tool for encoding and decoding images to and from bytes, with an option to display images using Unicode characters.
+This is a simple command-line tool for encoding and decoding images to and from bytes, with an option to display images on the command-line using Unicode characters.

 ## Installation